TESZTALANY/CipherCrusader/README.md

 # CipherCrusader
-CipherCrusader is an open source command line password manager made in python.

-The script is made using Python 3.10 and will not work with previous Python versions.
-You need Python to be installed to run the program.
-You can find instructions on how to do that on https://www.python.org/.

-List of commands:
+CipherCrusader is an open-source command-line password manager created in Python 3.10.
+The program requires Python 3.10 or later to be installed on the user's device.
+Instructions on how to install Python can be found on the official Python website (https://www.python.org/).

+CipherCrusader utilizes AES encryption to secure the user's login information stored in an SQLite database.
+The database is encrypted by default and can only be accessed by providing the correct password.
+The user can also manually lock and unlock the database.

+CipherCrusader offers a variety of commands for the user to manage their login information.
+These include:
-  - unlock: Used for decrypting the database using the password.
+- `unlock`: Decrypts the database using the user's password.
-  - lock: Used for encrypting the database using the password.
+- `lock`: Encrypts the database using the user's password.
-  - generate: Used for creating a strong password using random characters after asking for a length.
+- `generate`: Generates a strong, unique password of a user-specified length.
-  - add: Adds an entry to the database, containing a website, username and password.
+- `add`: Adds an entry to the database, including a website, username, and password.
-  - remove: Removes an entry from the database.
+- `remove`: Removes an entry from the database.
-  - get: Lists the credentials for a website the user provides.
+- `get`: Retrieves the credentials for a specific website.
-  - list: Lists all the websites the user has a credential stored in the database.
+- `list`: Lists all websites for which the user has stored credentials in the database.
-  - exit: Encrypts the database and exits the program.
+- `exit`: Encrypts the database and exits the program.
-  - help: Lists all available commands and their functions.
+- `help`: Lists all available commands and their functions.

-After the first run, a file named 'database.db' will be placed in the directory of the program.
-When encrypted, the name of the file will be changed to 'database.db.enc'.
-The program uses AES encryption to provide security to the database when it is not in use.
+The first time the program is run, a file named 'database.db' will be created in the program's directory.
+When encrypted, the file name will change to 'database.db.enc'.

-If you find any issues with the program, feel free to submit it, or try to correct it and submit a pull request.
+If you encounter any issues or bugs with the program, please feel free to submit an issue or submit a pull request with your suggested changes.

-Thanks and have a nice day ☺️
+Thank you for using CipherCrusader and have a great day! ☺️

+## Installation:

+1. Make sure you have Python 3.10 or later installed on your device.
+If you don't have Python installed, you can download it from the official Python website (https://www.python.org/).

+2. Download the source code for CipherCrusader from the repository.

+3. Install the dependencies listed in the requirements.txt file by running the following command: <br> `pip install -r requirements.txt`

+4. Run the script using the command: <br> `python CipherCrusader.py`